Google Document AI is fantastic at extracting data. Power Automate is fantastic at moving data.

 Where Power Automate Shines

 Power Automate is the glue.
 It listens for triggers (new email, new file in OneDrive) and performs actions.
-The magic happens when you use Power Automate to trigger the Document AI extraction process (via an HTTP request or a custom connector) and then handle the response.
+The magic happens when you use Power Automate to trigger the Document AI extraction process and then handle the response.
+In production, the trigger can be an HTTP action, a custom connector, an Azure Function, or Logic Apps—choose based on licensing, security, and operational ownership.

 Example Flow: Email The Invoice